marckean/hdradio/index.md

 I have listed [eJukebox](https://ejukebox.com.au) here as the sponsor of this website. [eJukebox](https://ejukebox.com.au) is a leader of impressive sounding radio streams and really set the standard for good quality online radio.
 It's hard to beat the sound quality of these two eJukebox streams.

 Both are 128Kbps MP3 streams.
+To compare to the rest.

 ## eJukebox Hits